Identification of Information Structures in Bayesian Games: Identification of Information Structures

-The substantial role of strategic interactions can be clearly highlighted through the characterization of the equilibrium slope function, that is, the second-moment restriction.
-Specifically, in the second line of (\ref{int_bne}), notice that the signal-state covariance vector $P_\theta(i)$ appears as the second term on the right-hand side, and consequently, the proportionality condition is automatically satisfied for a singleton set $N = \{i\}$ if the first integral term vanishes.
-This happens, for example, when $w(i,\cdot)$ is constantly equal to zero (among other cases).
-Hence, the absence of strategic interactions makes it possible for equilibrium actions to fully reveal each agent's best estimate of the fundamental state.
-This observation leads us to the next corollary, which together collects other possible cases of when the integral term vanishes.
+The source of this gap can be attributed to strategic interactions, which make agents care not only about the fundamental state but also about others' actions.
+As a result, equilibrium strategies combine each agent's estimate of the state with her estimate of strategically relevant uncertainty, which complicates the econometrician's identification problem.
+This can be seen directly from the second-moment restriction in \eqref{int_bne}, where the signal-state covariance vector $P_\theta(i)$ appears as the constant term on the right-hand side, while there is also the first integral term capturing strategic interaction with others.
+If this integral term vanishes, then the linear dependence between $\varphi(i)$ and $P_\theta(i)$ is automatically satisfied.
+This happens, for example, when $w(i,\cdot)$ is identically zero.
+In this case, strategic interaction is absent, and equilibrium actions fully reveal each agent's best estimate of the fundamental state.
+Several other cases in which this integral term vanishes are also collected in Proposition~\ref{prop_var_eq}.